 Both of these giants of the on-demand ride economy offer perks for frequent riders.
 But which one does it better?

-Uber followed Lyft’s lead and now offers the ability to tip the driver within the app in many cities.
-What Uber does differently, however, is operate its own sort of elite status program known as Uber VIP, which is only offered in select cities to its most frequent riders.
+Uber followed Lyft’s lead and now offers the ability to tip rideshare drivers within the app in many cities.
+What Uber does differently, however, is operate its own sort of elite status program known as Uber VIP, which is only offered in select cities to the app’s most frequent riders.
 It doesn’t award points, but it does offer access to the highest-rated drivers and the occasional promotion.

-For example, if you hold the American Express Platinum card, one of the benefits is a $15 Uber credit per month.
-Link your Amex card with the Uber app, and it should automatically use the $15 credit each month toward one ride.
+For example, if you hold the American Express Platinum credit card, one of the benefits is a $15 Uber credit per month.
+Link your Amex card with the Uber app, and it should automatically use the $15 credit each month toward one U.S. ride cost.
 Membership Rewards members earn double Amex points for every dollar they spend, and Platinum cardholders are automatically awarded Uber VIP Platinum status, which offers occasional discounts and perks in select cities.

-Lyft runs a smaller operation with service in nearly 300 U.S. cities.
+Lyft runs a smaller operation with service in U.S. cities only.
 Beyond traditional rides, the app has the option to order an SUV for larger groups while Lyft Premier picks up riders in luxury vehicles.
 Lyft Line is the company’s discounted carpool option for those traveling in a similar direction.

 Drivers became quick fans of Lyft because it allowed riders to leave tips via the app instead of dealing with cash.
-It took Uber quite awhile to catch up.
-Another nifty option is that riders can round up their ride fare to the next dollar, which can be donated to charity.
+It took Uber quite awhile to catch up (although they now have).
+Another nifty option Lyft offers is the ability for riders to round up their ride fares, which can be donated to charity.
 There is no rider loyalty program, but the company does offer a new All-Access Plan.
 By purchasing a “subscription” to the service for $299 each month, passengers receive 30 rides (up to $15 each) for no additional cost—plus 5 percent off any extra rides taken within the month.

 There are alternatives, too

 Blacklane offers riders access to traditional and luxury vehicles, although the rides are not as cheap as Uber and Lyft.
-The company partners with Miles and More, the frequent flier program of Lufthansa and its partner airlines, to award two miles for each euro spent (even in the United States).
+The company partners with Miles and More, the frequent flier program of Lufthansa, to award two miles for each euro spent on ground transportation (even in the United States).

-Carey town cars can now be booked with its app, and points can be awarded for each ride in the Carey Rewards Club.
+Carey luxury and executive town cars can now be booked through an app, and points can be awarded for each ride through the Carey Rewards Club.

 Of course, there’s always Super Shuttle, which offers miles with several different airlines for booking a ride.

-For sheer volume of destinations and opportunities to use it, Uber is the winner.
-While the loss of Uber’s partnership with Starwood Preferred Guest stings, here’s to hoping the new Uber Visa card, which allows you to turn credit card points into Uber cash, picks up the slack.
+For sheer volume of destinations and opportunities to use it, Uber is our ride-sharing winner.
+While the loss of Uber’s partnership with Starwood Preferred Guest stings, here’s to hoping the Uber Visa card, which allows you to turn credit card points into Uber cash, picks up the slack.